open-risk/equinox/docs/source/testing.rst

 Testing
 =======================

 .. note:: The testing framework is still under development.
-The following sub-section highlight the main approaches to testing the Equinox platform.
+The following sub-section highlights the main approaches to testing the Equinox platform.

 Django Test Framework
 -----------------------